7 ways to reduce your tax liability

 2. Plan ahead

-Typically though, planning ahead and keeping records and receipts of how you use your money can make taking itemized deductions better for reducing your liability.
+However, planning ahead and keeping records and receipts of how you use your money means itemized deductions can better for reducing your liability.

 Some itemized deductions you could make include: